What to know about Israel's major attack on Iran

 In a video announcing the military operation, Israeli Prime Minister Benjamin Netanyahu said the strikes hit Iran’s main enrichment site, the Natanz atomic facility, and targeted Iran’s leading nuclear scientists.
 He said that Israel had also targeted Iran’s ballistic missile arsenal.

-Iranian state TV reported that the head of Iran’s Revolutionary Guard and one of Iran’s most important commanders, Gen. Hossein Salami, had been killed.
+Iranian state TV reported that the head of Iran’s Revolutionary Guard and one of Iran’s most important commanders, Gen. Hossein Salami and Gen. Amir Ali Hajizadeh, head of Revolutionary Guard missile program, had been killed.
+Israel said it killed two other senior officials as they huddled in an underground bunker.

-Residents of Tehran reported hearing huge explosions.
-Iranian state TV broadcast footage of blown-out walls, burning roofs and shattered windows in residential buildings across the capital.
-It reported that blasts had set the Revolutionary Guard’s headquarters ablaze.
+An Israeli military official, who was speaking on condition of anonymity in line with regulations, said that Israel was continuing to strike Iran but declined to say in which locations.

+Iranian state television and the semi-official Fars news agency both carried news of Israel striking Iran’s nuclear enrichment site in Natanz.
+State TV also reported attacks in Shiraz and Tabriz.

-Bracing for retaliation, Israel closed its airspace and said it was calling up tens of thousands of soldiers to protect the country’s borders.
+Israel’s military said its air defenses had shot down most of the drones and told civilians they could leave shelters for the time being.
+But the military said the threat was not yet over and urged caution.
+It closed Israeli airspace and said it was calling up tens of thousands of soldiers to protect the country’s borders.

+Iran’s President Masoud Pezeshkian says his nation would “strongly take action” against Israel after its attacks on the country.

+From Washington, U.S. President Donald Trump urged Iran to reach a deal with the U.S. on its nuclear program, warning that Israel’s attacks “will only get worse.”
+He previously said that the U.S. had not been involved in the attack.

 Unclear how close Iran is to building a bomb